When it comes to customer communication, email templates are a marketer’s best friend.

 Even better?
 They include a highlight reel of some of the service’s best features to remind customers what they’re missing.

-Remember, the email you craft will depend heavily on your audience.
+Remember, the email template you craft will depend heavily on your audience.

 Take a look at this one from Urban Outfitters.